CERT-Polska/mwdb-core/docs/user-guide/4-Storing-blobs.rst

 * unstructured, but more complete blobs
 * more easy to process (structured), but limited configurations

-In that case we can upload configuration representing parsed blob as a child of that blob.
+In that case we can upload configuration that represents parsed blob as a child of that blob.

-Just like for File → Config relations, MWDB has special support for that type of relationship and presents **the latest configuration** for a given blob along with other blob information.
+Just like File → Config relations, MWDB has special support for that type of relationship and presents **the latest configuration** for a given blob along with other blob information.